Erasmus-K/Erasmus-k/Readme.md

 **Cloud & Tools:** Firebase, Vercel, Git, JSON Server, Docker (learning)

 ## 🚀 Current Journey
-I’m learning AI for cybersecurity, building production-ready systems, and turning student projects into real deployable tools used by schools, small ISPs, and local businesses.
+I’m learning software engineering, building production-ready systems, and turning student projects into real deployable tools used by schools, small ISPs, and local businesses.

 Every project I build tries to answer one question:
 **How do we simplify life using clean software and smart systems?**